COUP-TFII

 COUP-TFII (COUP transcription factor 2), also known as NR2F2 (nuclear receptor subfamily 2, group F, member 2) is a protein that in humans is encoded by the NR2F2 gene.
-The COUP acronym stands for chicken ovalbumin upstream promoter.
+It functions as a pro-ovary/anti-testis transcription factor during embryonic sexual differentiation, and in particular loss-of-function mutations of the gene are associated with differences of sexual development in children with XX chromosomes, together with cardiac defects.
+The COUP acronym stands for chicken ovalbumin upstream promoter, which is older (pre-1999) terminology referencing the role of COUP-TFI and COUP-TFII in chickens, which were the first reported.

 Function

 COUP-TFII plays a critical role in controlling the development of a number of tissues and organs including heart, blood vessels, muscles and limbs.

 The glucocorticoid receptor (GR) stimulates COUP-TFII-induced transactivation while COUP-TFII represses the GR transcriptional activity.
 COUP-TFII interacts with GATA2 to inhibit adipocyte differentiation.

 Structure and ligands

 The structure of COUP-TF2 LBD is known.
 Retinoic acid, although not at physiological concentrations, activate this receptor.

 Interactions

 COUP-TFII has been shown to interact with: